 Disney Christmas Characters at Animal Kingdom

 Moving on to Animal Kingdom, the same character cruises continue.
-However, they are calling them festive flotillas since they are carrying Disney Christmas characters.
+However, they call them festive flotillas since they carry Disney Christmas characters.

-I’ve ran into holiday Safari Mickey and Minnie with Pluto.
+I’ve run into holiday Safari Mickey and Minnie with Pluto.

 Even the Discovery Island Drummers float is dressed up for the holidays.

 Chip and Dale are sporting dinosaur costumes with added Christmas elements.

 I’m not sure what Goofy has going on, but he usually wears this outfit in Christmas parades.

 Rafiki was just Rafiki.
 Sometimes, Timon is with him on this float.